carpentries-lab/metagenomics-analysis/_episodes/03-assessing-read-quality.md

 within the community.
 The tools that are used to analyze data at different stages of the workflow are therefore built under the assumption that the data will be provided in a specific format.

-# Starting with Data
+# Starting with data

 Often times, the first step in a bioinformatic workflow is getting the data you want to work with onto a computer where you can work with it.
 If you have outsourced sequencing of your data, the sequencing center will usually provide you with a link that you can use to download your data.
 Today we will be working with publicly available sequencing data.

 The data are paired-end, so we will download two files for each sample.
 We will use the [European Nucleotide Archive](https://www.ebi.ac.uk/ena) to get our data.
 The ENA "provides a comprehensive record of the world's nucleotide sequencing information, covering raw sequencing data, sequence assembly information and functional annotation."
-The ENA also provides sequencing data in the fastq format, an important format for sequencing reads that we will be learning about today.
+The ENA also provides sequencing data in the FASTQ format, an important format for sequencing reads that we will be learning about today.

 To download the data, run the commands below.